rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/README.md

   resolutions, and timeframe and gauge plots specified in `setplot.py`.
   See also these [sample results](example1/results).

-- [](example2/README), More complicated examples illustrating many other GeoClaw features.

 - [](exercise1/README), An example to try modifying yourself.

+- [](example2/README), More complicated examples illustrating some other GeoClaw features.

 - [](example3/README), An example with a far-field earthquake source (AKmaxWA?)